Tweety-FER/in2ngPlayground/tutorial/angular/controllers.md

 ### Using named function and $scope

 The second way to create the controller is functionally the same as the first one, but the syntax is much more readable and understandable.
-The most difficult part to understand about the official syntax is the line 2 in the previous example.
-That is why we will break it in several parts to make it much clearer.
+We break it into several parts to make it much clearer.
 It is done in the following way:

 ```javascript
 angular.module('tutorial')